White wine: Culinary aspects

 The temperature of service is a criterion to put wine in the best condition for drinking.
 The wine must be chilled but not be served with ice.
 Between 8 and 9 °C, the chill will accentuate the liveliness of the bubbles and reduce the sweetness of a sweet or fortified wine.
-For an aromatic dry wine service between 10 and 12 °C stimulates vivacity and gives freshness to the flavours.
-Finally, the great white wines are best at a temperature between 12 and 14 °C which allows the flavours and the structure to be revealed.
+For an aromatic dry wine service between 10 and 12 °C stimulates vivacity and gives freshness to the flavors.
+Finally, the great white wines are best at a temperature between 12 and 14 °C which allows the flavors and the structure to be revealed.

 Pairing white wine and food

 The acidity of dry white wine is reduced by slightly salty or sweet dishes while the wine accentuates the salty side of food and tempers heavy fatty foods.
-Sweet wine goes well with sweet and savoury dishes to mitigate the heavy sugar and stimulate the fruitiness.
+Sweet wine goes well with sweet and savory dishes to mitigate the heavy sugar and stimulate the fruitiness.

-For an aperitif, flavoured dry wine or sparkling wine goes with all meals.
+For an aperitif, flavored dry wine or sparkling wine goes with all meals.
 Specialists in tasting consider that the sugar or alcohol in some wines has a saturating effect on the taste buds, by contrast the fruity liveliness awakens them to the meal to come.